ibm-cloud-docs/vmwaresolutions/archiref/horizon/horizon-arch-ovw.md

 If you have questions about which Horizon solution is right for your use cases, talk to your VMware and {{site.data.keyword.cloud_notm}} account teams.

-## Horizon 7 Deployment Scenarios on IBM Cloud
+## Horizon 7 deployment scenarios on IBM Cloud
 {: #horizon-arch-ovw-scenarios}

 You can deploy Horizon 7 for the following scenarios.